Elevating Leaders in Academic Nursing

 Priority is given to individuals seeking leadership development in order to transition into the role of dean/director, or who have the potential for long-term commitment to the role of a chief academic administrator of a nursing program.
 Additionally, in order to enhance the pipeline of academic leadership, those faculty in formal leadership positions are encouraged to apply.
 Selected fellows will be expected to attend the entire conference and participate in all educational and evaluation activities.

-Apply by: March 15, 2023
+Apply by: March 15, 2024

 Applications must be submitted via the online form.
 In preparation for your application, please review the application details in the call for applications.

-Applicants will be notified on acceptance in April 2023.
+Applicants will be notified on acceptance in April 2024.
 At that time, institutions will receive an invoice for the $4,000 program fee.

 170 Nursing Faculty Leaders have now engaged in professional development activities, including an assessment of current leadership style and skills and work to accomplish identified goals.
 Representing a variety of backgrounds, experiences, and skills, the AACN Fellows have developed the necessary tools to be leaders in the academic nursing world.

-Meet the three cohorts:
+Meet the cohorts:

 Cohort 1 - 2019-2020